scoliosiss/mushroomclient/README.md

 # Mushroom Client

-## Mushroom client is a qol hypixel mod made by Scale and iLoveRat (Scale#6623 and i love rat#9200)
+## Mushroom client is a qol hypixel mod made by Scale#6623, i love rat#9200 and Swig#3676
-## its a very cool chattriggers module with a couple cheats
+## its a very cool chattriggers cheating module
 ### yes I am aware all of this code is awful, I dont care about optimization I just want it working.
 ### also WIP basically just means not working
 ### NEW GUI COMING SOON™!